volcoma/dynopp/README.md

 // You can also create a dynamic object type
-// It will behave more or less like a fully dynamic type using anyobject = dyno::object<dyno::anystream, dyno::anystream, std::string>;
+// It will behave more or less like a fully dynamic type using object_rep = dyno::object_rep<dyno::anystream, dyno::anystream, std::string>;
 //you can also provide a view_type for some more optimizaiton
-//using anyobject = dyno::object<dyno::anystream, dyno::anystream, std::string, std::string_view>;
+//using object_rep = dyno::object_rep<dyno::anystream, dyno::anystream, std::string, std::string_view>;
+//or you can change the serialization completely maybe use json or some custom binary format?
+It's all up to you. using object_rep = dyno::object_rep<nlohmann::json, nlohmann::json, std::string, hpp::string_view>;
+using object = dyno::object<object_rep>;

-anyobject obj;
+object obj;
 obj["key1"] = 1;
 obj["key2"] = "some_string_data";
 obj["key3"] = std::vector<std::string>{"str1", "str2", "str3"};
 //you can copy it
-anyobject inner = obj;
+object inner = obj;
 //or nest them inside eachother obj["key4"] = std::move(inner);